 With the global deployment of the Internet and mobile networks, organizations have gradually acquired new communication tools.
 Smartphones, tablets and CMMS software have become maintenance professional’s must-have.

-For all these reasons, it is fundamental that companies provide their employees with a reliable connectivity on all their production sites, and this at an early stage of their transition to Industry 4.0.
+For all these reasons, it is fundamental that companies provide their employees with a reliable connectivity on all their production sites, and this at an early stage of their transition to industry of the future.

 Collaborating and sharing information